vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

 This book aims to bring the required knowledge in a simple way.
 Extra research may be required and strongly advised.

+## The daily life of a web developer
+A web developer, as any other developer, has its daily activities divided in two parts: theory and practice.
+A developer constantly switches between studying the theory behind the features it is willing to implement and actually implementing it.
+Knowing how to do the research is a key feature to become a great professional.

+A developer is constantly dealing with:

+* **Muable code.** Write code to change instead of writing to last.
+* **Risk management.** Working to reduce risks.
+* **Communication.** Working in a team.
+* **Identifying great engineering decisions.** Identifying and avoiding common mistakes.
+* **Recursive and incremental approach.** Constant cycle between implementing new features and changing or refactoring existing ones.